 Your dedication to Loyola University Chicago throughout the years has played an important role in making this university the superior academic institution that it is today.
 As you approach retirement, you’ll need to make some important decisions in order to choose a retiree medical insurance plan that fits your needs and the needs of your family.
 The Human Resources office is committed to providing you with the resources and information necessary to assist you in making an informed decision.
-For more information, please contact the benefits office at 312.915.6175, to schedule a one-on-one appointment with one of our benefit specialists.

 Upon retirement, if you have met the eligibility requirements, you must elect or decline enrollment in the retiree medical plan, and complete the enrollment form for the retiree health account.
-See below for more details.

 Retiree Medical Plan and the Retiree Health Account: In order to be eligible an employee must be at least sixty (60) years old AND have a minimum of ten (10) years of continuous full-time University service, immediately prior to their retirement date.